New Urban Cartography

 First up is truliaHindsight, which maps the growth of cities over time through a massive online real estate database.
 The image below (Las Vegas, NV) is indicative of the data overlay you will see over most American cities: a massive housing boom in the 1950's that begins a trend pushing the city edge further and further away from the core. truliaHindsight is just one example of how massive information databases are being used and re-used in new and sometimes very surprising ways.
 Imagine combining this overlay with 200 years of census data... a thesis project on environmental racism just waiting to happen.

+The truliaHindsight website was designed by Stamen Design in San Francisco.
+One of their more abstract pieces of urban cartography is called Cabstopping.
 "The patterns traced by each cab create a living and always-changing map of city life.
 This map hints at economic, social, and cultural trends that are otherwise invisible."

-works "across the domains of art, design, cultural geography, cartography, information design, sociology, hydrology, marine sciences, and history" for The Museum of Science, Art and Human Perception (a place that I apparently need to visit).
+Their map is part of a bigger project that works "across the domains of art, design, cultural geography, cartography, information design, sociology, hydrology, marine sciences, and history" for The Museum of Science, Art and Human Perception (a place that I apparently need to visit).
 Some very cool timelapse videos of these maps can be found here.

 Going from abstract and invisible to concrete and very visible, we end with a new project from granddaddies/ mommies of all things searchable.
 The Google Maps team recently released a new hybrid web application called Street View in which you can navigate through the Google Map as if you were a pedestrian on the street.
 The people/ hours that must of have gone into this thing are staggering.